Cosana Eram, Director

 HIST 133.
 Women in United States History.
 4 Units.

 The course examines the history of women in the United States from the colonial era to the present.
 In addition to examining political reform, it offers insights into the day-to-day lives of diverse American women at various points in the female life cycle.
 The course is organized chronologically and thematically to promote the study of women in relation to major historical events and to explore women's roles in families, communities, the nation, and the world.
 It examines cultural models of American womanhood, including maternal, domestic, sexual, and social models, their development and recent changes.
 The course uses various primary and secondary sources to evaluate both current and historical arguments regarding the status, roles, and experiences of American women.
-(DVSY, GE1B, GEND)
+(DVSY, GE1B, GEDI, GEND, GESO)

 HIST 135.
 Women in Time and Place.
 4 Units.